See a Pain Expert

 * Use the American Academy of Pain Management web site to find a local pain specialist or clinic.

-If there's one nearby, a specialty pain clinic is the best place to get treatment.
+If there's one nearby, a specialty pain clinic may be the best place to get treatment.
 Why?
 You'll have access to a wider set of treatments than you can get from a single doctor.

 Chronic pain often requires a combination of different approaches.
 At a pain clinic, you may be able to see lots of pain experts -- from neurologists to therapists to acupuncturists -- in one place.
 These providers can work together to best serve your needs.
 Together, you can develop a customized treatment plan.